xaoex/reality-simulation-code/README.md

 * Requirements for employers.
 * Healthcare things for saved ones
 * Restore.
 Most important commits removed by cunts.
+* Make sure everything 100% no matter what forever for all futures.

 linktr.ee/madaeon
 linktr.ee/xaoex